Heavy-strange meson molecules and possible candidates $D^*_{s0}(2317)$, $D_{s1}(2460)$, and $X_0(2900)$: Summary and discussion

 \section{Summary and discussion}

-In this work, we systematically study the molecular states produced from the interaction of heavy-strange mesons, $D^{(*)}K^{(*)}/\bar{D}^{(*)}K^{(*)}$ and $\bar{B}^{(*)}K^{(*)}/B^{(*)}K^{(*)}$, in a qBSE approach together with the one-boson-exchange model.
-The potential kernels are constructed with the help of hidden-gauge Lagrangians.
-With the exchange potential obtained, the S-wave bound states are searched for as the pole of the scattering amplitudes.
+In this work, we systematically study the molecular states produced from the interaction of heavy-strange mesons, $D^{(*)}K^{(*)}/\bar{D}^{(*)}K^{(*)}$ and $\bar{B}^{(*)}K^{(*)}/B^{(*)}K^{(*)}$, in a qBSE approach together with the one-boson exchange model.
+The potential kernels are constructed with the help of the hidden-gauge Lagrangians.
+With the exchange potential obtained, the $S$-wave bound states are searched for as the pole of the scattering amplitudes.

-For the $D^{(*)}K^{(*)}$ system, all six isoscalar S-wave interactions produce bound states while none of the isovector bound state are found in our calculation.
+For the $D^{(*)}K^{(*)}$ system, all six isoscalar $S$-wave interactions produce bound states while none of the isovector bound states are found in our calculation.
 In the bottom sector, analogous result can be found.
+We also make a calculation with the coupled-channel effect included.
+The results suggest a pattern generally consistent with the single-channel calculation.
+For the systems with a charm/antibottom and strange meson, the binding energies from the coupled-channel calculation is almost the same with these from the single-channel calculation, and the state with $0^+$ near $D^*K^*$ threshold and state with $1^+$ near $DK^*$ threshold acquire widths.
+For the systems with an anticharm/bottom and strange meson, the cutoffs required to produce the states change a little larger than the systems with a charm/antibottom and strange meson, but still generally consistent with the single-channel calculation.

-In Fig.~\ref{total}, bound states produced from the $D^{(*)}K^{(*)}/\bar{B}^{(*)}K^{(*)}$ interaction are presented as the brown lines at a cutoff of 1.4~GeV.
+Since the general pattern is not changed by coupled-channel effect and we only consider the couplings between the channels involved in the current work, in Fig.~\ref{total} we still present the results with single-channel calculation for reference.
+Bound states produced from the $D^{(*)}K^{(*)}/\bar{B}^{(*)}K^{(*)}$ interaction are presented as the brown lines at a cutoff of 1.4~GeV.
 The experimentally observed charm-strange mesons $D^*_{s0}(2317)$ and $D_{s1}(2460)$ are also presented in the figure.
 Obviously, these two states can be related to the scalar and vector molecular states from the $DK$ and $D^*K$ states, respectively.
 With a cutoff of 1.4 GeV, the binding energies are smaller than the experimental values, which can be reproduced by choosing a larger cutoff, about 1.8~GeV.
-With larger cutoff, the binding energies of other states should becomes larger also.
+With larger cutoff, the binding energies of other states should become larger also.
+In the coupled-channel calculation, because the $D^*K$ threshold is the lowest one in the $D^*K-DK^*-D^*K^*$ system with $1^+$, no width is acquired by the state near the $D^*K$ threshold.
+It is analogous for the state near $DK$ threshold for $DK-D^*K^*$ system with $0^+$.
+It is consistent with the small experimental widths of $D^*_{s0}(2317)$ and $D_{s1}(2460)$.